wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

 - page 4: You use a different font than usual for the empty set symbol, so maybe write explicitly in parenthesis that it is what you mean when you use the symbol for the first time?

   The authors: The rationale for colouring terms is to communicate their syntactic sort: red for terms, blue for types, teal for priorities & priority constraints.
 This may not have been consistently applied.

+- page 23: In case (4.b), if L' is a value like an abstraction or a pair, what do you mean by "the endpoint that it is blocked on"?

+  The authors: We amended the definition of _ready terms_ to include the phrase "is blocked on" as an alias for "is ready to act on".

 ## Related Work